DavidSichau/sidebar/README.md

         //your content
     {{/sidebarRight}}

-The parameter widht can be used to define the widht of the sidebar
+The parameter width can be used to define the width of the sidebar

+To add an parameter for the distance from the top add the following parameter:

+    {{#sidebarLeft top="80px"}}
+        //your content
+    {{/sidebarLeft}}

+This is useful with static nav bars

+##Changelog
+ - 0.3.0: Added parameter for distance to top
+ - 0.3.2: Increased z-index to 2000